ffraenz/bomm/README.md

 Note, that as of now, only path-safe ASCII alphabets are allowed here.

-## Sources and References

-### Frequency of English text
+## Data sources

-The following frequency tables were generated by [Practical Cryptography](http://practicalcryptography.com/cryptanalysis/letter-frequencies-various-languages/english-letter-frequencies/) from around 4.5 billion characters of English text, sourced from [Wortschatz](https://wortschatz-leipzig.de/en).
+- The frequency tables for English text `en-bigram.txt` and `en-trigram.txt` were generated by [Practical Cryptography](http://practicalcryptography.com/cryptanalysis/letter-frequencies-various-languages/english-letter-frequencies/) from around 4.5 billion characters of English text, sourced from [Wortschatz](https://wortschatz-leipzig.de/en).

-- `en-bigram.txt`
-- `en-trigram.txt`

-### Frequency of raw 1941 Enigma message decrypts

-The following frequency tables have been published on [Frode Weierud's CryptoCellar](https://cryptocellar.org/bgac/keyofE.html).
+- The frequency tables for raw 1941 Enigma message decrypts `enigma1941-bigram.txt` and `enigma1941-trigram.txt` have been published on [Frode Weierud's CryptoCellar](https://cryptocellar.org/bgac/keyofE.html).

-- `enigma1941-bigram.txt`
-- `enigma1941-trigram.txt`

 ## License